 As per the conditions in the EA Decision Statement (CEA Registry 2019), Equinor provided Indigenous groups a copy of the final OSRP.
-Equinor also provided Indigenous groups with results of spill response exercises.
+Equinor also provided Indigenous groups with results of the 2022 spill response exercise prior to commencement of exploration drilling operations.